Steyr’s SSG-08 .338 LM Sniping Rifle is the tool of choice for counterterror and other special ops units

 I have owned two SSG-04 rifles: a 7.62 NATO version with the 20-inch barrel and a .300 Win.
 Mag. version with the 23.6-inch barrel.
 Muzzle brakes are available for both calibers, and I found having one on the .300 Win.
 Mag. especially useful.

-I no longer own the 7.62, as I replaced it with the .308 SSG-08, which I will discuss in a minute.
+I no longer own the 7.62, as I replaced it with the .308 SSG-08.
 However, I still own the .300 Win.
 Mag.
 SSG-04, and despite the fact I write extensively about sniping rifles, their scopes and their ammo, it is the only .300 Win.
 Mag.
 I own.
-It shoots so well—one-third MOA at 300 meters—that I haven’t seen the need for another.
+It shoots so well (one-third MOA at 300 meters) that I haven’t seen the need for another.